Glenn Miller: Major Glenn Miller Army Air Forces Orchestra: 1942–1946

 In England, the band kept an extensive schedule of personal appearances at primarily American air bases.
 Visiting American celebrities Bing Crosby and Dinah Shore appeared on their radio programs.
 Shore joined Miller for a recording session at Abbey Road Studios, where the orchestra recorded their ABSIE German language programs.

 Military service personnel of all ranks enjoyed the band.
-Their concert at Wycombe Abbey, England at Eighth Air Force Headquarters, was filmed by American Forces Network on July 29, 1944.
-General James H. Doolittle, Commanding General of the Eighth Air Force, showed his appreciation as he famously announced, "Captain Miller, next to a letter from home, your band is the greatest morale booster in the European Theater." (pp. 121–142) This film is now in the care of the National Archives.
+Their concert at Eighth Air Force Headquarters at Wycombe Abbey, England, was filmed by American Forces Network on July 29, 1944.
+General James H. Doolittle, Commanding General of the Eighth Air Force, showed his appreciation as he famously announced, "Captain Miller, next to a letter from home, your band is the greatest morale booster in the European Theater."
+This film is now in the care of the National Archives.
 (RG 342-USAF-49520 (film), NARA; Eighth Air Force, 520.071, A5835, AFHRA).

+On Tuesday, October 3, 1944 Miller played his last Hangar Concert for American Servicemen at RAF Kings Cliffe.
+This airfield was home to the 20th Fighter Group whose pilots had flown a mission that morning just making it back in time to take in Miller's performance in the afternoon.
+There is a memorial to this event on the hangar base close to the actual location where Miller would have stood during the performance.